 Well, I couldn't think of any other revival in town, so I said, "Where?"

 "Last night Mama told me what Jesus had done for her and begged me to forgive her for not being a Christian mother all these years.
-After I heard Ray and Mama pray at our first family prayer, I asked them to pray for me and I was saved right there in our first family altar!"
+After I heard Ray and Mama pray at our first family prayer time, I asked them to pray for me and I was saved right there in our first family altar!"

 Start where people are.
 Then present Jesus Christ to them.
 I have probably a hundred books on evangelism.
 At least half or two-thirds of them say we're supposed to memorize about a hundred verses of Scripture to answer the hundred reasons or excuses why people do not seek Christ.
 They are all useless.